Track 2: Disco Lights

 sudo pamac install arduino python-pyserial

-sudo useradd -aG uucp $USER
+sudo usermod -aG uucp $USER

 (Instructions for other distros may vary, so check them out if you’re using something else.
 There’s plenty of instructions out there for Windows and Mac too.)